top of page

 What Are Solar Panels Made Of?

-Solar panels are made of key components that work together to turn sunlight into clean, usable energy.
+Solar panels for homes are built from several key components that work together to turn sunlight into clean, usable energy.

-At the heart of each panel is silicon — the material that captures sunlight.
-There are two main types: Monocrystalline silicon, which is sleek, black, and highly efficient, and Polycrystalline silicon, which is more budget-friendly but slightly less effective.
+At the heart of every panel is silicon, the material that captures sunlight.
+Homeowners typically choose between monocrystalline cells, which are sleek, black, and highly efficient, and polycrystalline cells, which are more budget-friendly but slightly less effective.

-A layer of durable, tempered glass protects the surface from harsh weather, while a sturdy aluminum frame surrounds the panel to provide structure and make installation easier.
+A layer of strong tempered glass shields the cells from harsh weather, while a durable aluminum frame provides structure and makes installation easier.

-Inside, wiring carries the generated electricity from the cells, and encapsulant layers (special plastics) seal everything tightly to keep out moisture and dust.
-On the back, a protective sheet adds another layer of defense.
+Inside the panel, wiring carries electricity from the cells, and EVA encapsulant layers seal everything tightly to block moisture and dust.
+On the back, a protective sheet adds extra insulation and durability.

-Using high-quality materials makes solar panels more efficient and long-lasting, especially important in sunny states like Texas, where panels work hard almost every day of the year.
+Using high-quality materials ensures your panels stay efficient and long-lasting — especially important in sunny states like Texas, where they work hard almost every day of the year.

 Step-by-Step Solar Panel Manufacturing Process